WordPress/theme-experiments/mixin-styles-gb/README.md

 # Mixin' Styles- GB

-Mixin' Styles- GB is a blocks only theme that works with the Gutenberg plugin.

-Experience full site editing with styling that includes rounded corners, subtle drop shadows and custom fonts.
-Additional CSS classes can be added to blocks that enhance the predefined color backgrounds.
+Mixin' Styles- GB is a full site editing blog theme.
+Sporting rounded corners on several elements, Mixin' Styles- GB supports single columns and sidebar layouts via a collection of templates and patterns.
+Custom templates include a page with a left-side fixed vertical header, a page with no sidebar and a no sidebar pattern for posts.
+The theme offers four header styles including two with hero images.

 A theme homepage and documentation will be coming soon.